modoboa/modoboa/doc/manual_installation/modoboa.rst

    If you choose to install extensions one at a time, you will have to add their names in settings.py to ``MODOBOA_APPS``.
 Also ensure that you have the line ``from modoboa_amavis.settings import *`` at the end of this file and possibly perform more steps.
-Check the manuall of each extensions for specific Instructions.
+Check the documentation/readme of each extensions for specific Instructions.

    The list of available extensions can be found on the :doc:`index page <../index>`.
 Instructions to install them are available on